 United Way of Central Oklahoma Kicks Off Pacesetter Campaign

-The Catholic Charities team was named as Pacesetter Games champions, with The Salvation Army coming in second place and Heartline Inc. and YWCA tying for third.
-The Spirit Award was given to VI Marketing and Branding for the second year in a row.
-Trophies were also given to winners of the team t-shirt design contest, with Neighborhood Services Organizations (NSO) given the award in the “homemade” category and Catholic Charities taking home the title in the “professionally designed” category.
+YMCA’s team was awarded first place champions; American Fidelity came in second place; and OGE Energy Corp. was crowned as the third place winner.
+The Spirit Award was given to American Fidelity for their enthusiasm throughout the event.
+Awards were also given to winners of the team t-shirt design contest, with Calm Waters winning the “homemade” category and HeartLine taking home the title for the “professionally designed” category.

-“These Pacesetter companies are known for their generosity and community spirit, and they inspire others to follow their lead when it’s time for the annual campaign” said Debby Hampton, President and CEO, United Way of Central Oklahoma.
+“These Pacesetter companies are known for their generosity and passion for United Way’s mission, and they inspire others to follow their lead when it’s time for the annual campaign,” said Debby Hampton, United Way of Central Oklahoma president and CEO.
 “This event serves as a fun and lighthearted opportunity for us to share our excitement about the upcoming campaign.”

 Last year, Pacesetter companies contributed more than $4.8 million – 29% of all United Way dollars in 2017.